ErrorTzy/writings/notes/Metaphysics/HirschOntologyByStipulation.md

 **Hirsch's initial reply**: The stipulation maneuver does not intend to decide who is right in the dispute, but to show that the dispute has no ontological significance.

 **Objection**: However, the question remains.
 Assume van Inwagen utterred the proposition *Table*. is *Table* true or false?
 In the stipulated language, you know that *Table\**  is true.
 And you know that, if *Table\** is *Table*, then you know that *Table* is true.
-But you do not know whether *Table* is *Table\**
+But you do not know whether *Table* is *Table\**, so you don't know the fact about *Table* being true or false.

-**Reply**: If van Inwagen is right to say that *Table* is true, then I know the truth of the proposition *Table* under *Table\** guise; And van Inwagen knows the truth of the proposition *Table* under the guise of *Table*.
-So if it is true, then I know its truth.
-But what if it's false?
-Do you know its falsity?
+**Reply**: I can stipulate "schmtruth" to rigidly designate the truth value of *Table*.
+By doing so, I know a priori that *Table* is schmtrue (Let's call this proposition *schmTable*).
+Therefore, I know whether *Table* is true or false under the guise of *schmTable*.

+> To know if something is true is to say it cannot be false.
+Can I exclude the possibility that *Table* is false by knowing whether *schmTable* is true or not?
+Similarly, I cannot exclude the possibility that Superman is not Clark Kent, even if I know that Superman is Superman.
+It seems this kind of exclusion ability, according to Hirsch, is worthless:

 Hirsch: "I cannot see how van Inwagen's being hooked up to the Table-guise with respect to a certain proposition, whereas I am hooked up to the Table\*-guise with respect to that same proposition, constitutes van-Inwagen's knowing something about ''what the world is like'' that I do not know."

-> How?
-There's no difference between knowing H=H and knowing H=P?
-There's no difference between having a de re representation and a de dicto representation?
+> But is it really (ontologically) worthless to know Superman is Clark Kent, even if I already know Superman is Superman?